|

 By Robin Estrin, Associated Press writer

-BOSTON -- The year was 1896, and fashionable women strutted around
+BOSTON -- The year was 1896, and fashionable women strutted

-baby birds left alive to starve in their nests.
+orphaned baby birds left alive to starve in their nests.

 Mrs. Hemenway was horrified.
-She decided it was time to end the fashion
+She decided it was time to end

-painter John James Audubon.
+of the bird painter John James Audubon.

 The group, the nation's first Audubon Society, turns 100 this month.